dimitrisganotis/usedLaptops/README.md

 ## About v2.0

 This is a rewrite of usedLaptops (v1.0).
-While i was learning the Laravel Framework, I decided to remake this project.
+While learning the Laravel Framework, I decided to remake this project.

 ## Installation